 - Do whatever you can to be positive, read about optimism here.
 Listen to inspiring words and music.
 Read inspirational books and listen to podcasts that will lift your spirits and elevate your thoughts.

 - Get the help you need to undo the damage you have done to yourself or are doing by being critical of yourself.
 A life coach, a friend, a therapist, a counsellor or a psychologist.
-There is plenty of help out there, don’t ignore this opportunity to solve problems and grow into the person you know you can be.
+Check out this page and learn how a self esteem coach will help you grow and become the person you know you can be.

 Good luck and I wish you success! let me know how you liked this page and do share it with others!